Rate Limiting and Burst Control in Flutter: Preventing API Floods and UI Storms

 return _cachedUser;

-Many user-facing features request shared state: pet details, activity logs, AI insights, or device status.
+}This reduces cost and ensures smooth UI transitions when navigating across screens that rely on the same resource.
+Many user-facing features request shared state, pet details, activity logs, AI insights, or device status.
 Repository-level coalescing ensures these requests stay bounded, even when multiple modules observe the same data simultaneously.

 final throttle = Throttler(const Duration(milliseconds: 50));